 The tax ecosystem stands at a critical juncture where artificial intelligence (AI) has moved from boardroom speculation to operational necessity.
 AI investments are outpacing other technologies as tax departments seek to streamline compliance and unlock data-driven insights.
-While AI offers transformative potential in automating routine tasks and enhancing strategic tax planning, tax leaders face significant challenges including data quality concerns, talent gaps, and building trust in AI-driven decisions.
-This article explores how tax departments are using AI and what they can (and arguably should) do today.
+Testing the water explores how tax departments are currently using AI and what they can (and arguably should) do today.
+The second article, Diving in, looks at the critical role of high-quality, accessible data as a foundation, addressing fragmentation challenges, and the strategic options for AI implementation.

 Artificial intelligence (AI) has transitioned from a futuristic concept to an expected component of today's business landscape.
 In 2024 in the US alone, AI attracted investment three times greater than Cloud computing (the next most heavily funded sector) attracted a mere decade earlier.
 By 2026, the total US investment pledged from the US technology giants such as Microsoft, Apple, and OpenAI for AI infrastructure reached US$425 billion and is expected to be US$1.4 trillion over the next four years (Fig 1).